jce-il/learn-mocha/README.md

 mocha
 ```

-You should see a failure message, since no tests were found.
+You should see a failure message, since no tests were found (this is actually a very first failing/RED phase).

 ![Mocha 0 Test Run](https://raw.github.com/jce-il/learn-mocha/master/images/mocha-0-test-failure.png "Mocha 0 Test Run")